botherder/androidqf/README.md

 ## Build

+Executable binaries for Linux, Windows and Mac should be available in the [latest release](https://github.com/botherder/androidqf/releases/latest).
+In case you have issues running the binary you might want to build it by yourself.

 In order to build androidqf you will need Go 1.15+ installed.
 You will also need to install `make`.
 When ready you can clone the repository and run any of the following commands, depending on which platform you would like to run androidqf on:

     make linux